sandeepbazar/operators/README.md

 - [Writing Operators with Python](https://opensource.com/article/20/3/kubernetes-python)
 - [Awesome Operators in Kubernetes](https://github.com/operator-framework/awesome-operators)

-(Note: due to the size of the task and limitations in the number of characters, the tutorial will be split into several parts.
-In the next part, I will guide you on how to create a sample telemetry microservice.)

-# Step 2: Create a Sample Telemetry Microservice to Read the Metrics from All CRs in a Particular Namespace
+# Step 2: Sample Telemetry Microservice to Read the Metrics from All CRs in a Particular Namespace

 Creating a telemetry service to read the metrics from all custom resources (CRs) in a namespace will involve several steps: